zjacky0409/gym_tracker/README.md

 6/10 create a simple main page.

-build a add event function there is a key point --> creatical point --> let the user to compare i.e. running --> time, bench --> weight .....
+build a add event function there is a key point --> special point --> let the user to compare i.e. running --> time, bench --> weight .....

 In the report side, we just select the event and downlaod data from server, then i compare it.